top of page

 FB_IMG_1690023959199.jpg

-However, my artistic trajectory took an exciting turn when I transitioned from graphic design to interior design.
-This shift allowed me to immerse myself in the world of spatial aesthetics, where light and texture became the primary vehicles for my creative expression.
-Over the years, I ventured into entrepreneurship, opening and managing a music bar, followed by a restaurant, both of which served as dynamic canvases for my artistic vision.
+Following my intention to further explore my artistic ambitions and ideas in my late twenties, I transitioned from graphic design to interior design and photography.
+This shift allowed me to immerse myself in spatial aesthetics, where light and texture became the primary vehicles for my creative expression.

 Education and professional training